Zesting produces modular isotopes and explains their topological invariants: Abstract

 \section{Abstract}

-We observe that the ribbon zesting construction can produce {\it modular isotopes} - different modular fusion categories with the same modular data.
-By analyzing how Reshetikhin-Turaev link invariants transform under zesting we are able to explain the phenomenology of topological invariants beyond the modular data for the Mignard-Schauenburg modular isotopes like the $W$-matrix and Borromean tensor $B$.
-This gives a perspective on how one might rigorously use topological invariants to characterize and classify topological orders of topological phases of matter in light of modular data not being a complete invariant.
+We show that the ribbon zesting construction can produce {\it modular isotopes} -- different modular fusion categories with the same modular data.
+The result relies on the observation that the Reshetikhin-Turaev invariants of framed links associated to a ribbon fusion category satisfy a factorization property under zesting.
+This gives a new perspective on using topological invariants to classify topological order in light of modular data not being a complete invariant.